tomswinburne/tammber/INSTALL.md

 	mkdir ${PREFIX}/include
 	```

-- For testing on local machines it can be possible to install dependencies apart from `LAMMPS` with `apt`
+- For testing on local machines it is possible to install dependencies apart from `LAMMPS` as packages, e.g. Ubuntu-
 	```bash
 	sudo apt install libboost-all-dev libeigen3-dev libnauty-dev
 	```
-	In general, follow the instructions below.
+	In general, users should follow the instructions below.

 ### Boost: